Service Provider Succession Planning Programs To Address Land Access In The Northeast

 Educational approach:

-a.
-Service providers organizations will be contacted in late March to early April and informed of the grant approval and funding.
-They will take part in preliminary conversations to familiarize themselves with the project goals and can plan for recruitment to begin within their networks during the farming slow season (between Nov and Feb.) via phone call and email.
-Starting large to go small, the initial reach out will be to Land Trust, Land based organizations and Land based non-profits.
-We will make contact with directors, board members and personnel that are responsible for land acquisition, matching and allocation.
-All of the essential service providers these organizations work with during the land succession and acquisition process will be identified (attorneys, municipal agents, real estate agents, conservation agents, banks, boards and donors) and contacted to take part in the training.
-By extension both retiring and new entry farmers will also be touched by and inform the direction of the service provider training.
-Having an understanding of both the aging farmer looking to transition and the BIPOC farmer looking to acquire land will drive the type of training the service providers receive.
+1. Key Individuals and the Advisory Team had second virtual meeting to hear ideas plan for recruitment to begin within their networks during the farming slow season.
+Starting large to go small, the initial reach out began with Land Trust, Land based organizations and Land based non-profits.
+We made plans to contact directors, board members and personnel that are responsible for land acquisition, matching and allocation.
+All of the essential service providers listed within these organizations worked with land succession and acquisition processes and were identified (attorneys, municipal agents, real estate agents, conservation agents, banks, boards and donors) to take part in the training.

-c.
-The participants will engage in workshops in person and virtually.
-They will have "homework" between educational workshops and will participate in phone checkins or in person checkins as much as possible.
-Participants will receive instructive materials to help strengthen their awareness, analysis and language related to race and equity as well as materials on how to recognize the power and agency they hold as service providers.
-This materials will be referenced throughout the process and participants will be mentored in their ability to apply a race and equity lens to all aspects of their work.
+3. The participants (service providers, farmers looking to transition land and farmers of color seekers) engaged in person and virtually consultations and site visits with service providers and the PI.
+Key Individuals meet with organizational Boards, working groups and committees to hear goals, challenges and concerns around real life scenarios involving land transfers/ successions from white farm owners to farmers of color land seekers.
+Insights were shared to help strengthen their awareness, analysis and language related to race and equity as well as materials on how to recognize the power and agency they hold as service providers.
+These materials were referenced throughout checkins and consultations and participants were mentored in their ability to apply a an equity lens to all aspects of their work.

 Milestones